Country of Origin

-Up in the cold white Canadian north, contributor Glen Wagenknecht had indulged his keenly honed ground nerve to keep warm.
-He was having all of Gutwire's ground cable fun.
-He had worked his way through their Perfect, Ultimate and Consummate models and left nothing for me.
-I still hadn't even attained to their Perfect level.
-I was still just normally grounded.
-Hence my sense of injustice itched fiercely.
-But the company's Herbert Wong felt duly sorry for me to suggest that they send me their best for a follow-up assignment.
+Up in the cold white Canadian north, Glen Wagenknecht had honed his ground nerve to keep warm.
+Translation – he was having all of Gutwire's ground cable fun.
+He had worked his way through their Perfect, Ultimate and Consummate models to clean up on all of their options.
+Meanwhile I still grounded conventionally which is to say, with quality power cords and conditioners.
+I was a virgin on separate grounding.
+So Herbert Wong suggested that they send me their best for a follow-up assignment so I could have my own experience.
 I accepted.
 Which begs the question.

-Why would connecting a component's chassis or RCA/XLR ground to AC ground become a one-way noise drain for your circuit board's ground plane?
-Why wouldn't noise which already propagates on your AC ground—be that the wall outlet's or power conditioner's—gain a fresh new back door for more mischief?
-Just think of all the switch-mode power supplies that busily inject HF hash into your home's power grid.
-There's your television, computer, router, network switch, class D amps.
-Then there's more industrial motors in your appliances like refrigerator, freezer, washing machine.
-Then there are sundry ceiling, wall and table lamps with LED.
-Then there's your WiFi kit.
-What prevents any of their noise to creep up your newly established ground-drain connection like that itsy bitsy spider in the nursery rhyme?
-To see this whole picture clearly, I had to let Herbert and his partner Alex Yeung induct me into their ground rules.
+Why would connecting a component's RCA/XLR ground to safety earth become a one-way noise drain for your circuit board's ground plane?
+Why wouldn't noise which already propagates on your AC ground—be that the wall outlet's or power conditioner's—gain a fresh new back door?
+Just think of all the switch-mode power supplies that inject HF hash into your home's power grid.
+There are your television, computer, router, network switch, class D amps.
+There are industrial motors in your appliances like refrigerator, freezer, washing machine, dryer.
+There are sundry ceiling, wall and table lamps with LED or dimmer.
+There's your WiFi kit.
+What prevents any of their noise to creep up your newly established connection between signal ground and earth like that itsy bitsy spider in the nursery rhyme?
+Herbert and his partner Alex Yeung had to induct me into their ground rule.

 Of course their bets on your wallet aren't the only game in town.
 Acoustic Revive, Computer Audio Design, Entreq, Faber, Nordost, Synergistic Research, Telos and Tripoint all promote their own ground cells filled with HF-absorptive material to act as a trap or 'black hole' for ground junk.
 Components connect to this cell via umbilicals like a standard star ground scheme.